-Every year around the “Gotta Get Organized!” time of year, I give away one free information product that helps folks just like you organize photo collections.
-This year, I asked my email list subscribers and readers to tell me about their greatest information need.
-We narrowed it down to two choices, and “How to Organize Photos Like An Archivist” was the winner.
+Background: I asked my email list subscribers and readers to tell me about their greatest information need with regard to family photos.
+There were lots of choices, but two rose to the top.
+Of the two, “How to Organize Photos Like An Archivist” was the winner.

 Level of Description: What Does That Mean?

 Most people assume that archival items (like photographic prints, for example) are cataloged individually.
 One at a time.
 Item by item.
 You know, the way books are cataloged individually.
 Or films.
 Or Weird Al Yankovic albums.

 Here’s the thing: Those are individual works created for a specific purpose.

 You can’t treat every memo in a large modern organization’s papers the same way as you treat the final print of a feature film.
 Imagine creating a title for every single document created by a large union over a 50 year timespan.
 Or every piece of outgoing and incoming correspondence for a U.S. Senator who served multiple terms.
 It’s not possible based on current staffing rates.

 In my experience, item level description is the exception rather than the rule.
 Here in the real world, the amount of time it takes to create an item level inventory is much greater than the time it takes to type a list of folder titles.
 In comparison?
 The folder (or envelope) level seems utterly do-able.
 Which is why I’m such a big advocate for it.